martyn-hash/The-link/accounts_smoothing.md

 | **Red** | 120-150% | Requires human approval to proceed |
 | **Critical** | 150%+ | System refuses - escalates to management |

-### How Assignment Works With Tolerances
+### How Assignment Works With Auto-Rebalancing

+Before declaring capacity breached, the system first tries to **automatically move flexible work** to make room.

 ```
-FUNCTION assignWithToleranceCheck(project, clientManager, availableMonths):
+FUNCTION assignWithAutoRebalance(newProject, clientManager, targetMonth):

+    1. CALCULATE utilizationIfAssigned for targetMonth

+    2. IF utilization <= amber_threshold (120%):
+       → ASSIGN directly (Green/Amber zone)
+       → RETURN success

+    3. IF utilization > amber_threshold:
+       → TRY to make room by moving flexible work

+    4. FIND "moveable" projects in targetMonth:
+       - scheduleStatus = 'confirmed'
+       - daysUntilDueDate > 60 (plenty of slack)
+       - NOT flagged as "priority" or "schedulingLocked"
+       - hasNotBeenMovedRecently (no ping-pong)
-    1. SORT availableMonths by utilization (lowest first)
+       - SORT by most slack time first (move least urgent first)

-    2. FOR each month in availableMonths:
+    5. FOR each moveable project (max 3 moves per rebalance):
        a.
-CALCULATE utilizationIfAssigned
+FIND alternative months with capacity < 100%
        b.
+IF alternative found within their flexible window:
+          → MOVE project to alternative month
+          → SET project.lastAutoMovedAt = now
+          → RECALCULATE targetMonth utilization
+          → IF now <= amber_threshold: STOP moving

+    6. AFTER rebalancing attempt:
-IF utilizationIfAssigned <= 100%:
+       a.
+IF utilization <= amber_threshold:
-           → AUTO-ASSIGN (Green zone)
+          → ASSIGN new project
+          → LOG all moves made
+          → NOTIFY affected staff: "XYZ Ltd moved from June to August"
           → RETURN success
-        c.
-IF utilizationIfAssigned <= 120%:
-           → AUTO-ASSIGN with warning flag (Amber zone)
-           → NOTIFY client manager of capacity pressure
-           → RETURN success with warning
+       b.
+IF still > amber_threshold:
+          → No more moveable work available
+          → FALL THROUGH to human approval (Red zone)

-    3. IF no Green/Amber months available:
+    7. IF no Green/Amber option available (even after rebalancing):
         a.
 FIND lowest Red zone option (120-150%)
         b.
 PAUSE assignment
         c.
 PRESENT options to client manager: